AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/commontreeitems.md

     Holds are simply a variable name.
 Equivalences are in form:  `m1 * v1 = m2 * v2 = ...`.
     NewVar constraints are of form `m1 * v1 + m2 * v2 + ...`

-    There are other two variations for NewVar constraints.
-    If the NewVar constraint is named, or to specifiy that the variable should be refined (the two forms can be combined), use one of the subsequent examples.
+    There are two other variations for NewVar constraints, if the NewVar constraint is named, or to specifiy that the variable should be refined.
+The two can be combined, as shown in the last example.

 ```
     # Constraints from 4constr.gpx on 2026-08-11T20:50